 Like many people, my memories of meatloaf go back to childhood.
-My mother never cooked, instead, we were blessed with a housekeeper you tended to all our food desires.
+My mother never cooked, instead, we were blessed with a housekeeper who cooked and cleaned for us.
 Meatloaf was a regular dish for dinner.
-I must have watched Ann occasionally, since, once married, I started my meatloaf recipes rather traditionally, as I reflect back.
-I mixed the beef with chopped raw onion, bread cubes, an egg, a bit of salt and pepper and about a tablespoon of Worcestershire sauce.
-Halfway through the cooking process, while cooking the dish at 350 degrees, I add 8 ounces of tomato sauce.
+I must have watched Ann occasionally, since, once married, I began my meatloaf recipes rather traditionally, as I reflect back.
+I mixed the beef with chopped raw onion, bread cubes, an egg, salt and pepper and about a tablespoon of Worcestershire sauce.
+Halfway through the cooking process, while cooking the dish at 350 degrees, I often add 8 ounces of tomato sauce.
 I don’t add the sauce in the beginning of cooking because I don’t want the sauce to be totally absorbed into the meatloaf.
 That would leave me with nothing to dip the meat into when I enjoy my meal.

 With t his recipe too I eliminated the tomato sauce.
 After 40 plus years I was changing my meatloaf recipe!
 For me, this felt revolutionary!
 No tomato sauce!
 But still there was ketchup, but that ingredient changed too since I added a bit of brown sugar which caramelized the topping.
 But I still waited to add the topping halfway through the cooking process.

 Finally, another change occurred when I used fresh breadcrumbs, (nothing from a box container, which I had sometimes used), plus torn pieces of sandwich bread.
 I distinctly recall the housekeeper’s meatloaf had small, square pieces of bread, that you could see, once the meatloaf was cooked.
 I’ve liked that touch, so I’ve kept that tradition, no matter the meatloaf style.
 This new recipe called for and a small amount of ketchup in the mix, plus for the first time ever in a meatloaf, I added mustard!